queryluke/masseffect-5e-data/data/gear/multi-frag-grenade.md

 weight: 1
 rarity: Uncommon
 ---
-Target 3 areas within 10m.
-Each creature within 4m of each target must make a DC 13 Dexterity saving throw.
+Target 3 areas within <me-distance length="25" />.
+Each creature within <me-distance length="10" /> of each target must make a DC 13 Dexterity saving throw.
 On a failed save, a creature takes 1d4 piercing damage or half as much on a successful one.

 __At higher marks__: When you use this grenade at Mark II or higher, you may target one additional area for each mark above the first.